ssrosa/housing_market_simulator/README.md

 ## Analyzing the data

-At the end of the simulation, a History object may be created with the simulation passed to it as a parameter.
-The History object will take about the same amount of time to instantiate as the simulation took to turn.
+At the end of the simulation, the user may create a History object with the simulation passed to it as a parameter.
+The History object will take about the same amount of time to instantiate as the simulation took to run.
 THe history object uses a set of list comprehensions to crunch the loose unstructured data that accumulated during the simulation into tabular data.
-The tabular data can be extracted and analyzed.
+The user may extract and analyze the tabular data.

-Objects may also be accessed directly from the simulation object using the list structure above.
+The user may also access objects from the simulation object using the list structure above.
 E.g. the first unit from  the first time step would be `sim.units[-1][0]`.
 If that unit were assigned to the variable `test_unit`, you could follow the structure all the way up to see what district that unit lived in at a given time step, e.g. `test_unit.housed[-1].residence.block.district` would return the district object that that unit was in at the last time step.